tedklin/back-to-basics/algorithms/README.md

 - basics/
     - Basic data structure manipulation / usage.
 - graphs/
-    - A custom self-contained graph library based on concepts in Skiena but with more intuitive data structures from STL.
+    - A self-contained graph library based on concepts in Skiena but with more intuitive data structures from STL.

 ## Various notes / resources